KChen-lab/METAFlux/README.md

 ### Installation of Other Dependencies
 * Install the osqp package for optimization using `install.packages('osqp')`, If you encounter any issue during METAFlux installation.
 * Install the dplyr package using `install.packages('dplyr')`.
-* For single cell data analysis, we provide pipeline to work with Seurat(Seurat_4.0.00.
+* For single cell data analysis, we provide pipeline to work with Seurat(Seurat V4).
 Please install Seurat package by `install.packages('Seurat')`.